scheibler/WalkersGuide-Server/README.md

 Installation
 ------------

-This section lists the required steps to install the WalkersGuide server under Debian 11 (Bullseye).
+This section lists the required steps to install the WalkersGuide server under Debian 12 (Bookworm).

 ### Postgresql, Postgis and pgrouting ###